Chalo1996/dtconvert/README.md

 - TXT/CSV→PDF: `enscript` + Ghostscript (`ps2pdf`)
 - XLSX/CSV: `xlsx2csv` (preferred) or `libreoffice` or `ssconvert` (Gnumeric)
 - PostgreSQL: `psql` (`postgresql-client`)

+Note: If LibreOffice prints `Warning: failed to launch javaldx - java may not function correctly`, install Java support for LibreOffice (Ubuntu/Debian: `sudo apt install -y default-jre libreoffice-java-common`).
+The warning is typically non-fatal for PDF export, but installing these packages usually removes it.

 Ubuntu/Debian (install only what you need):